SAP/odata-vocabularies/vocabularies/UI.md

 [RecommendationState](UI.xml#L1538)|[RecommendationStateType?](#RecommendationStateType)|<a name="RecommendationState"></a>Indicates whether a field contains or has a recommended value<p>Intelligent systems can help users by recommending input the user may "prefer".</p>
 [RecommendationList](UI.xml#L1568)|[RecommendationListType?](#RecommendationListType)|<a name="RecommendationList"></a>Specifies how to get a list of recommended values for a property or parameter<p>Intelligent systems can help users by recommending input the user may "prefer".</p>
 [ExcludeFromNavigationContext](UI.xml#L1600)|[Tag](https://github.com/oasis-tcs/odata-vocabularies/blob/master/vocabularies/Org.OData.Core.V1.md#Tag)|<a name="ExcludeFromNavigationContext"></a>The contents of this property must not be propagated to the app-to-app navigation context
-[DisplayTimeZone](UI.xml#L1604)|String|<a name="DisplayTimeZone"></a>The point in time represented by the annotated property shall be presented in the context of the given time zone<p>A value of `USER` means the current user's (i.e., their browser's) time zone.
-This is also the expected behavior in the absence of this annotation.</p>
+[DisplayTimeZone](UI.xml#L1604)|String|<a name="DisplayTimeZone"></a>The point in time represented by the annotated property shall be presented in the context of the given time zone<p>The value list for time zones is not prescribed by this vocabulary.
+In the absence of this annotation, points in time are typically presented in the current user's (i.e., their browser's) time zone.</p>

 ## <a name="HeaderInfoType"></a>[HeaderInfoType](UI.xml#L62)